Falling dragon: South Korea braces for economic chaos | DW | 14.01.2020

 'Deep depression'

-Experts warn that Moon's government, who swept to power in May 2017 on the promises of more jobs and broader prosperity for South Koreans, is failing to fulfil its campaign pledge.
+Experts warn that Moon's government, which swept to power in May 2017 on the promises of more jobs and broader prosperity for South Koreans, is failing to fulfill its campaign pledge.

 "The two situations are different in terms of the concentration of industry and big companies," he added.
 "If South Korea goes into a deep depression, that will trigger an economic crisis like we saw in 1997.
 It will be a systemic crisis."